Robert Smith (footballer, born 1848): Football career

 In November 1872, the first officially recognised football international was arranged between Scotland and England; unlike the earlier representative matches, all of which had been played at the Kennington Oval in London, this match was played at West of Scotland Cricket Club's ground at Hamilton Crescent in Partick, Glasgow.
 The match was organised by the Queen's Park club (the Scottish Football Association was not founded until the following year), who decided that only Queen's Park members should be selected.
 Smith started the match as one of six forwards, but at some point in the match, probably at half-time, he switched positions with Robert Gardner, and played the remainder of the match in goal.

 Smith's brother, James, played in the match on 30 November 1872 at half-back; thus, he and Robert were the first pair of brothers to play together at international level.
 Scotland played a 2–2–6 formation (with two backs and two-half-backs) while England favoured a more attacking 1–1–8 formation with only two defenders; despite this, the match ended in a 0–0 draw.

 The re-match was arranged to be played at the Kennington Oval on 8 March 1873.
-Although Queen's Park had made a substantial profit made on the first match, Scotland were only able to afford to send seven players to London.
+Although Queen's Park had made a substantial profit on the first match, Scotland were only able to afford to send seven players to London.
 These players were supplemented by Smith and three other London-based Scotsmen: John Edward Blackburn and Henry Renny-Tailyour, both with the Royal Engineers, and Arthur Kinnaird.
 This time England lined up in a similar 2–2–6 to the Scots.
 England took a 2–0 lead before the Scots drew level on 70 minutes; England scored twice more late on to make the final score 4–2.